microsoft/plm_subnetworks/README.md

 ## Data

 We use the CATH v.4.3.0 release for training.
-Training data, model checkpoints, ESM-2 650M inference metrics and subnetwork evaluation data to recreate our results in the paper are hosted on Zenodo:
+Training data, model checkpoints, ESM-2 650M inference metrics and subnetwork evaluation data to recreate our results in the paper are hosted on Zenodo: [link](https://zenodo.org/uploads/15514844)

-Download the folders to ```data/``` and results to ```results/```.
+Download the files to ```data/``` and results to ```results/```.

 In the above, we provide the PDB chains of the precut CATH domains as used in training, but note that the original data was downloaded at